How to Apply

 - An essay that helps the Admissions Committee understand your academic goals, related experiences and/or preparatory course work, and professional goals

-- Students who have completed fewer than 45 transferable quarter (30 semester) credits are also required to submit an official high school transcript and SAT or ACT test scores.
-(Exception: if you are 21 or older you will be exempt from the test score requirement and need only submit an official high school transcript.)
+- Students who have completed fewer than 40 transferable quarter (27 semester) credits are also required to submit an official high school transcript.

 Note: if you are applying to a Western-supported location program, contact your intended program for details about your application.

 A non-refundable $60 application fee is required to process your application.
 When you apply online, you will be asked to submit a credit or debit card, over a secure connection, to complete your application.
 If you use a paper application, your application fee must be in the form of a check or money order, payable to "Western Washington University".
 Please ensure your full name and birth date are included on the check.